Financial Aid

 Any student who transfers to Wake Technical Community College must provide official transcripts from all schools attended, including high school.
 Wake Tech will evaluate all transcripts to determine if an offer of financial aid can be made.

 Financial aid received at any other institution within the same academic year may reduce the amount of financial aid available to the student at Wake Tech.
-Students are not permitted to receive federal Pell Grant funds simultaneously at two institutions.
+Students are not permitted to receive federal Pell Grant and state grant funds simultaneously at two institutions.

 Students wishing to repeat courses for which they have already received transfer credit will have to be evaluated on an individual basis with consideration given to previous aid received in accordance with federal repeated coursework regulations.

-Wake Tech offers several different federal and state grant programs.
+Wake Technical Community College offers several different federal and state grant programs.
 Grants are gifts of financial aid and, as such, do not generally have to be repaid as long as a student remains enrolled each semester.
 Students who withdraw completely may be required to repay a portion of federal grant funds received.

 Federal grant programs